1999 Sydney hailstorm: Damage caused

 The downpour of an estimated 500,000 tonnes of hail across Sydney suburbia resulted in widespread damage on the coastal suburbs in its path.
 Insured losses due to the disaster reached roughly A$1.7 billion, with total costs estimated to be around A$2.3 billion.
 The storm was the costliest natural disaster ever to hit Australia in terms of insured losses, surpassing the 1989 Newcastle earthquake by around A$600 million.
 The areas that incurred the most damage were between Lilli Pilli and Darling Point, located 25 km apart on the coastline of Sydney.

 The vast majority of damage was done by hail and rain.
 Approximately 24,000 houses were significantly damaged, with many suffering water damage through the holes in roofs that the large hailstones created.
 The stones were estimated as travelling at up to 200 km/h in some periods of the storm, causing indentation damage to around 70,000 vehicles.
-Twenty-three aeroplanes and helicopters at Sydney Airport were reported as having incurred notable damage from the hail, caused by the inability to place them under hangars in time to avoid the storm.
+Twenty-three aeroplanes and helicopters at Sydney Airport were reported as having been damaged by the hail, caused by the inability to place them under hangars in time to avoid the storm.
 This has been significantly attributed to a lack of warnings from the Bureau of Meteorology, who had expected the storm to continue moving further out into the Tasman Sea in the north-northeasterly direction in which it had previously been travelling.

 The most significant insurance costs were in the areas of residential property damage with 31.8% of total payments, motor vehicle damage with 28.6% and for properties which service the commercial and industrial sectors at 27.5%.
 Damage to aviation property, mainly planes at the vulnerable Sydney Airport, amounted to 5.9% of the claims, while 5.8% of all insurance payments were made for 'business interruption' and 0.4% for damage to boats as well as other miscellaneous claims.

 The storm caused one fatality; a 45-year-old man, who was fishing about 100 m from the north shore of Dolans Bay in the Port Hacking estuary, was killed when his boat was struck by lightning.
 Fifty injuries were recorded, caused by flying objects, road accidents due to poor visibility and smashed windscreens and other factors.